spotify/luigi/README.md

         date = luigi.DateParameter(default=datetime.date.today())
         # ...

 By doing this, Luigi can do take care of all the boiler plate code that would normally be needed in the constructor.
-Internally, the DailyReport object can now be constructed by running *DailyReport(datetime.date(2012, 5, 10))*.
+Internally, the DailyReport object can now be constructed by running *DailyReport(datetime.date(2012, 5, 10))* or just *DailyReport()*.
 Luigi also creates a command line parser that automatically handles the conversion from strings to Python types.
 This way you can invoke the job on the command line eg. by passing *--date 2012-15-10*.

 The parameters are all set to their values on the Task object instance, i.e.